 When you analyse data be aware of summer- and winter-time in some countries.

-When the time is unknown or has not been recorded, use four hyphens, ---- alphanumeric, four characters
+When the time is unknown or has not been recorded, use four hyphens, ----

 When only the hour of the day is recorded, the last two characters should be hyphens.